What are Authorizations?

 Minimal Permissions

-When you connect a service to Nexus, we only ask for the specific permissions we actually need.
+When you connect a service to Civic, we only ask for the specific permissions we actually need.
 We request the minimum access required for AI assistants to work with your tools, and nothing more.
-This approach helps protect your data by ensuring Nexus never requests unnecessary permissions to access or modify your accounts.Best Practices
+This approach helps protect your data by ensuring Civic never requests unnecessary permissions to access or modify your accounts.Best Practices

 Regular Authorization Review